-Of the RCTs, twelve were studying a different topical emollient or product (Jensen et al., 2011; Kirova et al., 2011; Miller et al., 2011; Abbas and Bensadoun, 2012; Paterson, et al., 2012; Niazi et al., 2012; Graham et al., 2013; Sharp et al., 2013; Ulff et al., 2013; Zhong et al., 2013; Herst et al., 2014, Haddad et al., 2013) and two studies were reporting the use of non-metallic antiperspirants (Watson et al., 2012; Lewis et al., 2014).
+Of the RCTs (n=11)included in the final review, nine were studying a different topical emollient or product (Jensen et al., 2011; Kirova et al., 2011; Miller et al., 2011; Abbas and Bensadoun, 2012; Niazi et al., 2012; Graham et al., 2013; Sharp et al., 2013; Ulff et al., 2013; Herst et al., 2014,) and two studies were reporting the use of non-metallic antiperspirants (Watson et al., 2012; Lewis et al. 2014). (see Appendix 6 for full systematic review report.)

 Butcher and Williamson (2012) undertook a systematic review of the literature on the management of erythema and skin preservation for patients receiving external beam radiotherapy to the breast.
-All literature was assessed for quality and in total 10 studies was included in the final analysis.
+All literature was assessed for quality and in total 10 studies were included in the final analysis.
 They concluded that no one product was considered superior to another.
 The review advocates the safe use of non-metallic deodorants.
 The review also highlights the wide variety of methods and assessment scales used to report study findings thus making meaningful comparisons very difficult.

 Chan et al. (2014) undertook a systematic review and meta-analysis which included 47 RCTs from 1962-2012.
-This large date range is a slight limitation as studies conducted during the 1960's are likely to include orthovoltage energies and Cobalt treatments with subsequent associated skin reactions that are not relevant to the skin sparing effects achieved with modern linear accelerators.
+This large date range is a slight limitation as studies conducted during the 1960s are likely to include orthovoltage energies and Cobalt treatments with subsequent associated skin reactions that are not relevant to the skin sparing effects achieved with modern linear accelerators.
 Studies examined a range of practices:

 - 6 trials investigated oral systemic therapies

 - 2 investigated washing practices

 - 4 examined deodorant use

-- 5 investigate topical steroidal therapies
+- 5 investigated topical steroidal therapies

 - 23 examined non-steroidal topical therapies

 - 6 investigated dressings

 - 1 investigated light emitting diode photo-modulation

-Thirty-six of the included studies were considered at high risk of bias, 10 rated at unclear risk and 1 as low risk; confirming our own experience of quality assessment of studies in this field.
+Thirty-six of the included studies were considered at high risk of bias, 10 rated at unclear risk and one as low risk; confirming our own experience of quality assessment of studies in this field.
 Allocation concealment was only reported in 22 of the 47 studies reviewed.
 Blinding of assessors was only adequately described in 21 of the 47 studies.
 Similarly, only 21 of the 47 studies adequately reported how attrition was handled in the analysis.

-A small meta-analysis of two studies investigating oral systemic therapy (oral Wobe-Mugos E vs nommedication) indicated the odds of developing a radiation induced skin reaction was 87% lower formpeople receiving Wobe-Mugos E (although heterogeneity for the studies was high I2 =70%).
-A metaanalysis of 226 participants from 2 un-blinded studies found no difference in radiation induced skin reactions when comparing deodorant use to no deodorant use.
-Four trials investigated the role of 1 | 2 6 topical steroidal agents on radiation induced skin reaction.
+A small meta-analysis of two studies investigating oral systemic therapy (oral Wobe-Mugos E vs. no medication) indicated the odds of developing a radiation induced skin reaction was 87% lower for people receiving Wobe-Mugos E (although heterogeneity for the studies was high $l^2=70\%$ ).
+A meta-analysis of 226 participants from two un-blinded studies found no difference in radiation induced skin reactions when comparing deodorant use to no deodorant use.
+Four trials investigated the role of topical steroidal agents on radiation induced skin reaction.
 Three of these studies identified no benefit while one small study (n=20) found a statistically significant benefit for using prednisolone with neomycin compared with no treatment.
 However, some of the topical steroid trials had small sample sizes and wide confidence intervals hence the results should be viewed with caution.

 Overall the review concludes that the evidence for any intervention is 'thin' i.e. no strong evidence of effect for any of the included trial products to reduce radiation induced skin reactions.
 The study concludes that patients should be advised to wash gently and using non-metallic deodorant is not contraindicated.
 Recommendations for future studies include a focus on an area of promise such as oral Wobe-Mugos E and oral zinc.
-Future studies should also attempt to clarify which patients would benefit from corticosteroid cream, and appropriately powered RCTs comparing different dressings for those that develop moist desquamation.
+Future studies should also attempt to clarify which patients would benefit from corticosteroid cream, and appropriately powered RCTs comparing different dressings for those who develop moist desquamation.